CupNoodles27/DRG-Tips-and-Tricks/README.md

 * A Huuli Hoarder will escape if you don't keep damaging it or if you don't stay near it.

+* If an exploder starts to explode, it gives a 1.5x speed boost to other exploders within 4.5m.
+[Video](https://youtu.be/vw0c3KvOiPU) (explanation in description)

 </details>

 <hr>